Free instant calculator

 Use roof surface area when known.
 If you only know house footprint, roof area is usually higher because of pitch and overhangs.

-Estimates are informational planning ranges only, not quotes, offers, guarantees, or professional advice.
+Estimates are planning ranges only—not quotes, guarantees, or professional advice.